Devonshire Lavenders & Herbs

 The word Lavender comes from the Latin verb Lavare which means to wash, hence lavenders long connection with people's hygiene.
 The Egyptians used lavender flowers mixed with sand as an exfoliant.
 The Romans used Lavender as a strewing herb for its deodorising and antiseptic properties.

 In Elizabethan times when the fashion was for masking bodily odours rather than for bathing, Lavender was said to be Elizabeth the first’s favorite perfume.
-Lavender was finally added to soap around 1671 when Charles I sold his monopoly on soap making to a young merchant called William Yardley who quickly realised the value of lavender soap and planted lavender fields at Mitcham in Surrey.
+Lavender was finally added to soap around 1671 when Charles the first sold his monopoly on soap making to a young merchant called William Yardley who quickly realised the value of lavender soap and planted lavender fields at Mitcham in Surrey.

 Growing Lavender